brilsergei/field_timer/README.txt

 h2.
 Description

-This module provides field wich can be displayed as a timer/countdown.
+This module provides field which can be displayed as a timer/countdown.
 A start/target date can be any date or an entity property which represent a date (for example, created date of a node).
 Module provides 3 field formatters: simple text and 2 formatters based on jQuery plugins County and